 Caterpillars have branching spines and pale narrow yellow/cream striping on generally dark bodies.
 Young larvae often exhibit alternating light and dark spines (see below) although this characteristic is not restricted to this species.

-Worldwide, except South America and Antarctica, irruptive--sometimes not present in a given locality for several years then abundant for one year.
-A rare stray in Australia, except represented there by very similar and closely related Vanessa kershawi, which is often considered to be just a subspecies of V. cardui.
+Worldwide, except South America and Antarctica, irruptive--sometimes not present in a given locality for several years then abundant for one or more years.
+Presumed to be a stray in Australia, where replaced by very similar and closely related Vanessa kershawi, which is sometimes treated as a subspecies of V. cardui.

 Spring to Freezing in Autumn in most regions; year-round in mild winter climates in South and particularly in the Southwest.
 Migrates north in Spring and recolonizes areas where winters are too cold for it to survive year-round.
 Sometimes spring migrations are made up of spectacular numbers of individuals.
 Autumn movement back southward is more sporadic and not as obvious.
 Seems to overwinter mostly as pupae in areas where winters are too cold for adults to fly, but mild enough for survival.